 Head to the Coonawarra Community Hall on the last Friday of every month for its fun Tea Night.
 Bring a salad to share and order Steak, Schnitzel or Fish.
-BYO wine for $5 corkage or ask one of the friendly local volunteers behind the bar for a local drop.
-The bar is also open every Friday night from 5pm.
+Due to current restrictions Tea Night is on hold for the remainder of 2020, but stay tuned and check updates on facebook for plans in 2021.

 Memorial Drive, Coonawarra

 Upstairs at Hollick

 The first winery restaurant in Coonawarra, Upstairs at Hollick has elevated views through the floor to ceiling glass over the Hollick "Neilson's Block" vineyard and across Coonawarra.
-It is open Monday to Sunday for lunch and Friday and Saturdays for dinner serving modern Australian cuisine with love for local ingredients and produce.
+It is open Friday to Tuesday for lunch and Saturdays for dinner at 6pm serving modern Australian cuisine with love for local ingredients and produce.

 Cnr Riddoch Hwy & Ravenswood Lane, Coonawarra

 Royal Oak Penola

-Head Chef, Kirby Shearing, focuses on seasonal menus in this original stone corner pub in the heart of Coonawarra.
+The Royal Oak chefs focus on seasonal menus in this original stone corner pub in the heart of Coonawarra.
 Winner of the 2019 Award of Excellence for Best Restaurant in a Pub for South Australia, by Savour Australia, this is a great option for a relaxed and enjoyable meal with family or friends.
+11am-8pm, 7 days.

 31 Church St, Penola

 Where to stay in Coonawarra

-Mal and Deb Redman have recently purchased three Coonawarra Bed and Breakfast cottages and are currently sprucing them up.
+Mal and Deb Redman have purchased three Coonawarra Bed and Breakfast cottages and have beautifully renovated them.
 The refurbished cottages will boast original early 20th century character whilst being beautifully updated to accommodate today's travellers.
 Located in the heart of Coonawarra they provide the most perfect location for a couple's getaway or all booked together for larger groups.
 They are located opposite local restaurant Fodder and along the Coonawarra Walking Trail.
 You can't get more central.

 3-5 Mary Street, Coonawarra